 In this country, all government power must flow from its proper source: We the People.
 Our system of government relies on the consent of the governed memorialized in the U.S. Constitution.
 The People have agreed on a system of separated powers, in which the legislative, executive, and judicial branches function as checks and balances on one another, ensuring accountability and protecting liberty.
 Our Constitution does not grant legislative or judicial powers to the Executive Branch, nor does it permit the transfer of these powers to administrative bodies.
-Nowhere in the Constitution does it say or even suggest the People have agreed to be ruled by politically unaccountable government unelected, "experts."

 But over time judicially-developed deference regimes have emerged that effectively transfer core Article III judicial powers (and core Article I legislative powers) to unelected federal bureaucrats, putting a thumb on the scale in favor of the nation's most powerful litigant-the federal government-thereby rigging the game against the American people.
+So too here.

-These deference doctrines, including Chevron, are difficult, if not impossible, to square with the Constitution and the Administrative Procedure Act ("APA"), ultimately resulting in extraconstitutional power-transfers that violate bedrock separation-of-powers principles upon which our hard-won system of checks and balances was built.
+These deference doctrines are difficult, if not impossible, to square with the Constitution and the Administrative Procedure Act ("APA"), ultimately resulting in extraconstitutional power-transfers that violate bedrock separation-of-powers principles upon which our hard-won system of checks and balances was built.

-The Court should squarely overrule Chevron.
+The Court should squarely overrule Chevron, U.S.A., Inc. v.
+NRDC, Inc., 467 U.S. 837 (1984), and the Petition provides this Court with an ideal opportunity to do so.
 For as Justice Frankfurter warned, "[t]he accretion of dangerous power does not come in a day.
 It does come, however slowly, from the generative force of unchecked disregard of the restrictions" imposed by the Constitution.
 Youngstown Sheet & Tube Co. v.
 Sawyer, 343 U.S. 579, 594 (1952) (Frankfurter, J., concurring).
 And as Justice Gorsuch observed more recently: "Like a tower in the game of Jenga, pull out this block or that one and the tower may seem unaffected, especially if you do it with a bit of finesse-and the lawyers who come up with the justifications for the blending of powers have plenty of that.
 But keep pulling out blocks, and eventually what started out as a strong and stable tower will begin to teeter."
 Neil Gorsuch, A Republic, If You Can Keep It, 73 (2019).